domnikl/bookkeeping/README.md

 docker build -t domnikl/bookkeeping . --network host
 ```

-If you want to use FinTS to automatically import transactions from your accounts, add a _cronjob_ and run the following:
+Fetching balances and transactions from FinTS will run on a schedule, but if you need to do it manually, run the following command:

 ```sh
 node ace fints